ImDoubD/Spontaneous-Meetup/README.md

       - Tests verify that the geospatial query returns the expected broadcasts.
     - Join Broadcast:
       - Tests confirm that a user is added only once (using $addToSet), and that a notification is sent upon successful join.
+    - Leave Broadcast:
+      - Tests confirm that a user leaves (using $pull), and that a notification is sent upon successful leave.
   - Error Handling:
     - Tests simulate failures (e.g., throwing errors from Mongoose operations or Redis/Kafka failures) to ensure that errors are propagated correctly.
   - Bulk Update (Expiry):